sdarlington/sdarlington.github.io/content/posts/2002-01-12-dreadfulconc.md

 **Introduction**

 I still can’t quite believe that I did it.
-I actually bought and Apple Macintosh, just [like I said](dreadfulthought.html) back in February.
+I actually bought an Apple Macintosh, just [like I said](/computing/opinion/dreadfulthought.html) back in February.
 After years of using Windows and Unix is seems a little odd, but I think I like it.

 There’s a lot to like about it, though.
 Here are some of my thoughts as a Windows and Unix user.